dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 ### Grammar changes

-The grammar changes necessary for these changes will be provided separately (likely as changes to the spec grammar).
+The grammar changes necessary for these changes are provided separately (as [changes to the spec grammar](https://dart-review.googlesource.com/c/sdk/+/197161)).

 ## Summary